lucasbcasa/aspp-project/README.md

 ## Note

-During this past week I was able to implement several parts of my plan, but there is much of what I had originally planned left to be done.
+During this past week I was able to implement several parts of my original plan for this project, but there is much of what I had originally planned left to be done.
 Since this code is part of my reasearch I will slowly implement the remaining ideas, related to the techniques I learned in this course.

 ## Plan